couchbase/couchbase-lite-core/docs/P2P.md

 ## Implementing a Provider

 To implement a provider for a protocol, you subclass `C4PeerDiscoveryProvider` and implement the abstract methods.
+These are all asynchronous, except for `getSocketFactory`.
+They should return quickly and announce results or changes by calling other methods, as described below.

-At runtime, call your provider's `registerProvider` method so that `C4PeerDiscovery` knows about it.
+At runtime, create a singleton instance and call its `registerProvider` method so that `C4PeerDiscovery` knows about it.

 `C4PeerDiscoveryProvider` isn't called directly by client code, only by `C4PeerDiscovery` and `C4Peer`.

-The abstract methods are all asynchronous, except for `getSocketFactory`.
-They should return quickly and announce results or changes by calling other methods, as described below.

 ### `startBrowsing`, `stopBrowsing`